 Fact: No matter how passionate, smart and talented you are, if you don’t know how to systematically attract people to your business, build trust with them and elegantly turn them into happy paying customers, you are finished.

 Yet, so many times I feel people are opposed to marketing, think it is something pushy, scammy.
-But modern marketing is different.
+But the kind of marketing I like is very different.

 And therefore, if you have a product or a service that makes a difference to other people’s lives, something you truly believe in, you are responsible to get it in front of the people you are meant to serve.